 Sasha Chavchavadze's mixed-media drawings, paintings and installations focus on forgotten history and its effect on memory and place.
 Her project, Museum of Matches, translates Cold War history into visual forms.
-In the Battle Pass Series she evokes the often-forgotten Revolutionary Battle of Brooklyn.
+In the Battle Pass Series she explores conflict and memory by evoking the often-forgotten Revolutionary Battle of Brooklyn.
 Her study of forgotten, holistic aspects of early Modernism, such as affordability and broad access to the arts, led to the Useful Objects series.
 Disappearing culture is explored through images of lost and found objects in the Excavations series.
-Chavchavadze's current work, Crosswords/Crewel Work, highlights the words and imagery inspired by forgotten women mentors, with a focus on the American Transcendentalist writer Margaret Fuller in the Margaret Fuller Society.
+Chavchavadze's current work, Crosswords/Crewel Work, highlights the words and imagery inspired by forgotten women mentors, with a focus on the American Transcendentalist writer Margaret Fuller in the Margaret Fuller Rome Project.

 Believing fervently that art today has become compartmentalized and disconnected from its essential function, Chavchavadze has created numerous collaborative art projects that focus on connecting art to other disciplines, and to the community.
 She is the Founder of Proteus Gowanus, an interdisciplinary exhibition and event space that was a cultural hub in Brooklyn for ten years.
 Other artist collectives initiated by Chavchavadze include: Battle Pass Collective, D'Amico Gowanus Collective, and Carnival of Connectivity.